learn-co-students/dc-web-082718/26-js-events/README.md

+## Announcement
+- DOM Challenge Lab Review tomorrow.
+Feel free to pair or work independently

-## Annoucement
+## Priority
-- Pokemon Pairing Lab the rest of today and through to tomorrow morning.
-Review is tomorrow at 11am
-- How to import db.json in JS
+- DOM, once you finish DOM Challenge, you can go back to JS Foundations